Telemetry

 Example

-cumulus@switch:~$ nv set service telemetry histogram egress-buffer bin-min-boundary
+cumulus@switch:~$ nv set system telemetry histogram egress-buffer bin-min-boundary

 Configures the size of the egress queue histogram.
 Adding this number to the minimum boundary size of the histogram produces the maximum boundary size.
 These values represent the range of egress queues per bin.
 You can specify a value, which must be a multiple of 96, between 96 and 4294967295.